Cartooning Course: How To Develop Your Cartoon Character

 2) What materials will I need?: Ideally you'll need an iPad or some kind of digital tablet.
 While pen and paper is usually enough, the world is now truly digital and you can do a lot more with an iPad or tablet.
 However, there are people who get very good at drawing and complete the entire course using just pen and paper.
 It's a choice you can make, but if you have the option, get yourself a tablet, because you're going to need it sooner or later anyway.

-3) How is the course conducted?: Click here to read the prospectus.
+3) Who is conducting the course and how is the course conducted?
+Click here to read the prospectus.

-The course is conducted via our Psychotactics Training Forum.
+Sean D'Souza will conduct the course via our Psychotactics Training Forum.
 All your assignments will be given to you through a forum.
-Don't worry if you've never been on a forum before we will take you step-by-step through the process in tiny increments.
+Don't worry if you've never been on a forum before; we will take you through the process step-by-step in tiny increments.

 4) How much time will I need to budget every day?